-- An experienced medical (cardiologists and NET specialists with involvement of other specialists as necessary), surgical, and anesthetic team approach to the patient with carcinoid heart disease is critical to provide state-of-the-art management for these patients (Evidence Level 5, Grade D).
+- An experienced medical (cardiologists and NET specialists with the involvement of other specialists as necessary), surgical, and anesthetic team approach to the patient with carcinoid heart disease is critical to provide state-of-the-art management for these patients (Evidence Level 5, Grade D).

 - The choice of valve prosthesis should be individually tailored on the basis of the patient’s bleeding risk, and possible future therapeutic interventions.
 Biological valve prostheses are the preferred option (Evidence Level 4, Grade D).

 - To prevent a carcinoid crisis during surgery, the patient should be started on an IV octreotide infusion at a rate of 50-100 mcg/h at least 12 hours preoperatively; this should be continued throughout the procedure and until stable.
-Patients should be monitored for occurrence of bradycardia if high doses of octreotide are used (Evidence Level 4, Grade C).
+Patients should be monitored for the occurrence of bradycardia if high doses of octreotide are used (Evidence Level 4, Grade C).

 - Patients with confirmed carcinoid heart disease should be referred to a NET center with cardiology and cardiac surgery departments having expertise in dealing with this complex pathology (Evidence Level 5, Grade D).

-If you have time please check out this excellent video presentation on Carcinoid and Your Heart with cardiologist Dr. Jerome Zacks from Mount Sinai Hospital and the Carcinoid Heart Center, both in New York City.
+If you have time, please check out this excellent video presentation on Carcinoid and Your Heart with cardiologist Dr. Jerome Zacks from Mount Sinai Hospital and the Carcinoid Heart Center, both in New York City.